 - 1. 100.4 degree or higher temperature

-- 2. Suspected contagious diseases or rash
+- Suspected contagious diseases or rash

+Vomiting and/or diarrhea

 - 3. Vomiting and/or diarrhea

 - 4. Lice The school nurse will have AISD guidelines for returning to school after head lice infestations.

 - 5. Feels too badly to remain at school

 - 6. Matter and/or redness in one or both eyes.